 In the comprehensive effort to develop student self-confidence, educators implement a multi-faceted approach that encompasses a variety of learning activities designed to foster a conducive classroom environment (Hamidi et al., 2022; Bracken & Lombard, 2004).
 This approach begins with classroom conditioning, where teachers create a physical and psychological space that is welcoming, safe, and conducive to learning.
-By ensuring that the classroom environment is supportive, students feel more comfortable and are more likely to engage in the learning process.
-Further contributing to the development of self-confidence, teachers actively provide motivation and appreciation.
+By ensuring that the classroom priving that the classroom repriving the properties of the development of self-confidence, teachers actively provide motivation and appreciation.
 Recognizing and celebrating students' efforts and achievements, no matter how small, can have a profound impact on their self-esteem (Guillen-Gamez et al., 2019).
 This positive reinforcement encourages students to take risks and challenge themselves, knowing that their efforts will be acknowledged.
 Building effective communication within the classroom is another critical strategy.